Pedestrian Accidents Causes

 Although faulty traffic signals and poor street lighting can and often do in some way contribute to thousands of pedestrian accidents every year, most are the result of someone’s negligence.
 Injuries resulting from these types of accidents are often serious, which is due to the sheer size difference between pedestrians and the vehicles that forcefully strike them.
 When a vehicle hits a pedestrian, the pedestrian is frequently severely injured.
 If you have been a victim of a peestrian accident, contact a personal injury Attorney serving Atlanta right away.

-The driver’s speed can also dictate the severity of any resulting injuries that the pedestrian may suffer.
+The driver’s speed, in addition to other pedestrian accident causes, can also dictate the severity of any resulting injuries that the pedestrian may suffer.
 Still, there are some types of injuries that are typical in traffic-related pedestrian accidents, including:

 - Crushed or broken bones;

 These types of injuries are notoriously difficult and expensive to treat.
 Also, due to the severe nature of pedestrian accident injuries, they often take a long time to heal and usually require long-term recovery and extensive physical therapy, making it especially important for victims to collect compensation from the negligent parties.State Law